What is POTS

 Exercise:

-• Advise patients on the benefits of exercise in improving vagal tone, increasing blood volume, and reducing inflammation.
+- Advise patients on the benefits of exercise in improving vagal tone, expanding blood volume, and reducing inflammation.

 Medication Avoidance